 The identification number of each Academic Procedure enables it to be identified with the relevant Academic Regulation.
 The first letter and number of the identification are those of the relevant Academic Regulation.
 Thus Procedure E4a is one of a set of Procedures which derive their authority from Academic Regulation E4

-Changes of Note for 2005:
+Changes for Note for 2006/07: